-In connection with the IPO, the Company entered into a Tax Receivable Agreement ("TRA") among Definitive Healthcare Corp., Definitive OpCo, and the TRA Parties and has recorded a liability under the TRA of \$138.3 million and \$147.1 million as of March 31, 2024 and December 31, 2023, respectively.
-During the three months ended March 31, 2024 and 2023, the Company recognized a TRA remeasurement gain of \$2.3 million and a loss of \$3.6 million, respectively, within other income (expense), net in the Company's condensed consolidated statements of operations.
+In connection with the IPO, the Company entered into a Tax Receivable Agreement ("TRA") among Definitive Healthcare Corp., Definitive OpCo, and the TRA Parties and has recorded a liability under the TRA of \$138.3 96.5 million and \$147.1 million as of March 31, 2024 June 30, 2024 and December 31, 2023, respectively.
+During the three and six months ended March 31, 2024 and 2023, June 30, 2024, the Company recognized a TRA remeasurement gain of \$2.3 41.7 million and \$44.0 million, respectively.
+During the three and six months ended June 30, 2023, the Company recognized a TRA remeasurement loss of \$3.6 1.1 million respectively, and \$4.7 million, respectively.
+Losses and gains in both periods were recognized within other income (expense), net in the Company's unaudited condensed consolidated statements of operations.
 Under the TRA, the Company generally will be required to pay to the TRA Parties 85% of the amount of cash savings, if any, in U.S. federal, state, or local tax that the Company actually realizes directly or indirectly (or are deemed to realize in certain circumstances) as a result of (i) certain tax basis adjustments resulting from (a) acquisitions by the Company of LLC Units from pre-IPO holders in connection with the IPO, and (b) subsequent redemptions or exchanges of LLC Units by holders for Class A Common Stock or other consideration, (ii) certain tax attributes acquired by the Company from the Blocker Companies in the Reorganization Transactions, and (iii) certain payments made under the TRA.
 The Company expects to benefit from the remaining 15% of any tax benefits that it may actually realize.
 To the extent that the Company is unable to timely make payments under the TRA for any reason, such payments generally will be deferred and will accrue interest until paid.